zak92/Coding-Challenges/README.md

 # Coding-Challenges
-This repository contains solutions to a myriad of coding challenges implemented in multiple programming languages
+This repository contains solutions to a myriad of coding challenges implemented in multiple programming languages.